skatejs/val/README.md

 The best solution I've come across so far is to create a wrapper that works for any of these.
 The wrapper enables several things:

 - Ability to pass a custom element constructor as the node name (first argument)
-- Explicit control over which attributes to set (via `attrs: {}` in the second argument)
-- Explicit control over which events are bound (via `events: {}` in the second argument)
-- Explicit control over which props are set (anything that isn't `attrs` or `events` in the second argument)
+- Bind events using the `onEventName` syntax.
+The `on` is removed and the first character is lower-cased: `eventName`.
+- Props are passed if they're found on the element or they have a prefix of `$`.
-- Everything else is just passed through and subject to the standard behaviour of whatever library you're using
+- Everything else is passed as an attribute.

 ## Requirements